 I then turn to additional possible threats to the exclusion restriction of the 2SLS strategy.
-If the instruments affect marital fertility through other channels other than by expanding steam engines and/or mechanized spinning capacity, then the effects of these channels would be falsely attributed to these technologies when scaling the reduced form estimates by the first stage.
+If the instruments affect marital fertility through channels other than expanding steam engines and/or mechanized spinning capacity, then the effects of these channels would be falsely attributed to these technologies when scaling the reduced form estimates by the first stage.
 One way to check the validity of the empirical strategy is by regressing the fertility rate on the instruments in the period prior to the adoption of the technologies.
 Unfortunately, the marital fertility index only began in 1831, a few decades after the measurement of these technologies.
 For steam engines, while the marital fertility indices are defined in the period prior to their measurement (1839-1847), these years do not represent a true 'pre' period since their adoption began as early as 1732.
-However, I can conduct an exercise using a different measure of fertility, namely the Coale Fertility Index computed by Bonneuil (1997), which is a modified version of the index that includes the fertility of all women rather than only that of married women, and is available in the years prior to the Napoleonic Blockade of 1812.
-Thus while it does not capture directly the relevant margin of fertility control within marriage, it nonetheless can speak to whether the instruments, conditional on the controls used in the analysis, are picking up any other factors besides the expansion expansion of textile manufacturing that could influence family formation.
+However, I can conduct an exercise using a different measure of fertility, namely the Coale Fertility of all women rather than only that of married women, and is available in the years prior to the Napoleonic Blockade of 1812.
+Thus while it does not capture directly the relevant margin of fertility control within marriage, it nonetheless can speak to whether the instruments, conditional on the controls used in the analysis, are picking up any other factors besides the expansion of textile manufacturing that could influence family formation.

 Appendix Table 11 shows the results of regressing this index from 1806 and 1811 on the instruments.
 While the distance to Fresnes-sur-Excaut has a relation to the fertility index during this period, it is smaller in magnitude and of the opposite signs of the results on marital fertility (Appendix Table 5).
 For the trade shock, there is a statistically insignificant and smaller in magnitude effect on the fertility index in this 'pre-period'.

-27. Recall, these are not implying that there were no overall changes in the economy as the result of the blockades, however there are no discernible changes across higher and lower trade shock departments.
+^{25.} Recall, these are not implying that there were no overall changes in the economy as the result of the blockades, however there are no discernible changes across higher and lower trade shock departments.

-28. This also suggests that the direct mechanism found in Bignon and Garcia-Peñalosa (2021) studying the Meline Tariffs of 1892 are likely not present for the trade shock studied here.
+^{26.} This also suggests that the direct mechanism found in Bignon and Garcia-Peñalosa (2021) studying the Meline Tariffs of 1892 are likely not present for the trade shock studied here.